-Drafting and Practice Considerations under the Wills & Succession Act
+Drafting and Practice Considerations under the Wills and Succession Act

 Authors: Patricia L. Daunais, Q.C.; David J. Koski; Lois J. MacLean; Farha Salim; Shelley E. Waite; Helen R. Ward